 ASDF also detects dependencies from :import-from clauses.
-You may thus import a well-defined set of symbols from an existing package as loaded from suitably named system; or if you prefer to use any such symbol fully qualified by a package prefix, you may declare a dependency on such a package and its corresponding system via an :import-from clause with an empty list of symbols, as in:
+You may thus import a well-defined set of symbols from an existing package, and ASDF will know to load the system that provides that package.
+In the following example, ASDF will infer that the current system depends on foo/baz from the first :import-from.
+If you prefer to use any such symbol fully qualified by a package prefix, you may declare a dependency on such a package and its corresponding system via an :import-from clause with an empty list of symbols.
+For example, if we preferred to use the name 'foo/quux:bletch', the second, empty, :import-from form would cause ASDF to load foo/quux.